nalyd-ikuzus/NewLang/README.md

 -  Everything is immutable to promote communication within the Party
 -  Everything is direct, and verbosity is minimized/highly specified keywords to ensure efficiency
--  all variable states are fixed
+-  All variable states are fixed
 -  No reassignment
 -  Use of recursion over loops to maintain the immutable and direct nature of the language